Watch US Inflation for Hidden Price Boost: The Green Week Ahead | ExBulletin

 –Carl Riccadonna, Yelena Shulyatyeva, Andrew Husby and Eliza Winger.
 For a full analysis, click here

-Elsewhere, a large number of Federal Reserve and European Central Bank officials are expected to speak ahead of periods of calm for the two central banks, and the World Trade Organization is holding a meeting with vaccine makers on restrictions on l ‘export.
+Elsewhere, a large number of Federal Reserve and European Central Bank officials are due to speak ahead of periods of calm for the two central banks and the World Trade Organization is holding a meeting with vaccine makers on restrictions on l ‘export.
 Turkish observers will closely follow the interest rate decision on Thursday.

 Click here to see what happened over the past week and here’s our roundup of what’s happening in the global economy.